 Some women get a blockage of one of the glands which can develop into a Bartholin cyst.
 A bump the size of a pee or as large as walnut just under the skin of the labia.
 When I do my tantric massage, I always try to include the labia lips to gently stroke that area where the Bartholin glands are located under the skin.
-It is not known if this massaging actively has any clear health benefit but I know that it feels good from the reaction I get.
+It is not known if this massaging actively has any clear health benefit but I know that it feels good from the reaction I get while stimulating the area.
 I assume light rubbing there would help the flow and therein possibly avoid blockage.

 Fo some women who do not produce a lot of lubricant, sex and penetration can be annoying or even painful.
 Some of these women tend to think they can only have clitoral orgasms as they tend to avoid allowing penetration due to dryness.
 For these women I tend to apply a generous amount of organic coconut oil to anything that will go inside.
 I have had very good success rate once we remedy the dryness.
 Many women tell me they never knew their bodies could do the things that happen after that.